Alexander Montagu, 13th Duke of Manchester: Biography

-The 13th Duke is the son of Angus Montagu, 12th Duke of Manchester, and his first wife, newspaper columnist Mary Eveleen, daughter of Walter Gillespie McClure, of Geelong, Victoria, Australia.
+The 13th Duke is the son of the 12th Duke of Manchester and his first wife, newspaper columnist Mary Eveleen, daughter of Walter Gillespie McClure, of Geelong, Victoria, Australia.

-In Australia in 1984, Montagu married firstly Marion Stoner, an Australian model who was 11 years older than him.
+In Australia in 1984, the then Alex Montagu married firstly Marion Stoner, an Australian model who was 11 years older than him.
 The relationship lasted two months; Stoner left after accusing Montagu of firing a speargun at her.
 In 1985, Montagu was sentenced to three years in prison after being convicted of 22 charges of fraud.
 In 1991, he was arrested again in Brisbane after he sold a car he had rented.

-After emigrating to the United States in 1986, he married secondly in California in May 1993 Wendy Dawn Buford, daughter of a construction salesman.
-They had a son, Alexander Michael Charles David Francis George Edward William Kimble Drogo Montagu, born in 1993.
-Montagu did not obtain a divorce from his first wife until 1996, three years after his second marriage.
-Buford bore Montagu a second child, Ashley Faith Maxine Nell Montagu, in 1999.
-Montagu and Buford separated after 15 years and were divorced in 2006.
+After emigrating to the United States in 1986, Viscount Mandeville, as he was now, married secondly in California in May 1993 Wendy Dawn Buford, daughter of a construction salesman.
+They had a son, Alexander Michael Charles David Francis George Edward William Kimble Drogo Montagu, Lord Kimbolton, born in 1993.
+The then Lord Mandeville did not obtain a divorce from his first wife until 1996, three years after his second marriage.
+Buford bore the then Lord Mandeville a second child, Ashley Faith Maxine Nell Montagu, in 1999.
+The Duke of Manchester, as he was styled from July 2002, and Buford separated after 15 years and were divorced in 2006.

-Manchester, as he was styled by now, then married a third time on 21 September 2007.
+Manchester then married a third time on 21 September 2007.
 His third wife was an American real estate agent named Laura Ann Smith, and the marriage was without issue.
 In 2009, the duke reportedly then revealed that his marriage to Buford in 1993 had been invalid, as he had still been married to his first wife in Australia.
 On these grounds, he stopped making child support payments and the family trust cut off funds to his children.
 Buford successfully sued on behalf of their two children.
 In 2011, High Court Justice Christopher Floyd ruled that the two children, even though they were born when their parents were not lawfully married, were entitled to trust funds, as "(Buford) reasonably believed the marriage was valid".
 Under the Legitimacy Act 1959, the children of void marriages can benefit from family trusts if, "at the time of the act of intercourse resulting in the birth" or at time of the wedding, either party "reasonably believed" that the marriage was indeed valid.

-In 2013, the duke was charged again with fraud in Las Vegas for reportedly knowingly passing a $3,575 cheque in 2011 without "funds, property or credit" to back up the check.
+In 2013, the duke was charged again with fraud in Las Vegas for reportedly knowingly passing a $3,575 cheque in 2011 without "funds, property or credit" to back up the cheque.
 He pleaded no contest to the charge and received a 90-day suspended sentence and six months to repay the debt.
 After he failed to repay the debt and failed to appear in court, a bench warrant was issued for his arrest in June 2014.
-In 2016, he was accused of burglary and making a false police report.
+In 2016, Manchester was accused of burglary and making a false police report.
 He was sentenced to five years in prison in 2017, which he served in High Desert State Prison.